This Is Why Padding Your Timesheet Is Fraud

 Ghost Employees

 Another form of employee fraud involves creating ghost hourly employees and paying them.
 This is an especially serious form of time fraud, and is more likely to happen in a larger organization than a smaller one.
-Still, holding regular audits is the best way to make sure there is no fraud occurring in your payroll process.
+Still, holding regular audits is the best way to make sure there is no fraud occurring in your payroll calculations, and that you only have accurate records.

 Working Unauthorized Hours